pawanyandapalli7/data-engineer-portfolio/README.md

 # Data Engineer Portfolio

-End-to-end data engineering projects showcasing scalable data pipelines, architecture diagrams, and analytics-ready datasets using AWS, Apache Spark, Python, and SQL.
+End-to-end data engineering projects showcasing scalable data pipelines, cloud-native architectures, and analytics-ready datasets using AWS, Apache Spark, Python, and SQL.

 ---

 ## 👋 About Me

 Hi!
-I'm Pawan Yandapalli — a Data Engineer with strong hands-on experience building data platforms and pipelines on AWS using Python, SQL, and Spark.
+I'm **Pawan Yandapalli**, a Data Engineer with strong hands-on experience building data platforms and pipelines on AWS using Python, SQL, and Spark.
 I specialize in transforming raw data into structured, high-quality datasets optimized for analytics and machine learning use cases.

 My focus areas include:
 - Batch and CDC ingestion pipelines
 - Data modeling and data quality validation
 - Cloud-native architectures (AWS)
 - Analytics and ML-ready data
-- Documentation with architecture diagrams and best practices
+- Clear documentation with architecture diagrams and best practices

 ---